IVainqueur/nestjs-socket-backend/README.md

 # NestJS-Socket-Backend

-## Description
-Uzi Chat is a chatroom service in a which a user can sign into their previously created account and join or create a new chatroom that other users can join to chat with each other.

 ## Technical side
-The backend will have a socket and just 3 endpoints
+This backend will have a socket and just 3 endpoints
 - `/auth/signup` : to create a new user account.

   The request will contain: